Fire and rescue services

 More information:

-Violent crime is rare in Poland, but petty crime is common.
+Violent crime is rare, but petty crime is common.

 Muggings, carjackings and theft from vehicles happen in large cities, including Warsaw.